loganjaymes/randrum/README.md

 </p>

 ## About
-RANDRUM is a TUI tool created in Rust that randomly merges individual drumhead MIDI files into full drum grooves.
+RANDRUM is a CLI tool created in Rust that randomly merges individual drumhead MIDI files into full drum grooves.

 ## Docs
 See the [documentation](DOCS.md).